edge-cloud/www.edge-cloud.net/_posts/2015-07-20-typo3-with-cloudflare.md

 Most content management system allow a website to be accessed both via HTTP and HTTPS by using relative links to include content, such as style sheets or images.
 TYPO3 unfortunately traditionally uses absolute URLs, which leads to a broken website when visiting a TYPO3 instance that was setup for HTTP via HTTPS or vice versa.

-While this has been fixed in newer version of TYPO3, this legacy behavior can still be found in older versions or after upgrades where the configuration wasn&#8217;t adapted accordingly.
+While this has been fixed in newer version of TYPO3, this legacy behavior can still be found in older versions or after upgrades where the configuration wasn't adapted accordingly.

 It is very easy and straight forward to change this behavior though.
 Doing so will instruct TYPO3 to change the Base URL depending on how the content was accessed via Cloudflare, acting as a Reverse Proxy.
 This means that if an end-user connects to a website via Cloudflare and HTTPS, the Base URL in TYPO3 will include https://, even though the origin server was contacted via HTTP by Cloudflare.